 - 2.1 Give each student a copy of the Information for Students section of this assignment.
-You must not change or modify any of the tasks in this assignment in any way. - 2.2 Students will not need to carry out any preparations prior to undertaking the assessment tasks, such as collating assets to use in the assessment since these are part of the assignment tasks. - 2.3 Students will need access to resources, e.g. computer hardware and software.
-Students are not being assessed on the creation of image assets e.g. taking photographs but on creating digital graphics that meet the client brief. - 2.4 Students will need access to appropriate digital imaging software that will provide them with a wide range of tools and techniques including those listed in the specification.
+You must not change or modify any of the tasks in this assignment in any way. - 2.2 Students will need to know the sources that they can access to collate and create assets to use in the assessment prior to undertaking the assessment tasks. - 2.3 Students will need access to resources, e.g. computer hardware and software that specifically allows students to create a 2D or 3D digital character that can fulfil the requirements of the client brief.